theupdateframework/pep-on-pypi-with-tuf/README.rst

 it was found that the size of the *bins* metadata was about 42MB if the *bins* role itself signed for about 220K PyPI targets (which are simple indices and distributions).
-This PEP does not delve into the details, but TUF features a so-called "`lazy bin walk`__" scheme that splits a large target or a delegated targets' metadata file [LV: check < edits] into many small ones.
+This PEP does not delve into the details, but TUF features a so-called "`lazy bin walk`__" scheme that splits a large targets' metadata file into many small ones.
 This allows a TUF client updater to intelligently download only a small number of TUF metadata files in order to update any project signed for by the *bins* role.
 For example, applying this scheme to the previous repository resulted in pip downloading between 1.3KB and 111KB to install or upgrade a PyPI project via TUF.

 __ https://github.com/theupdateframework/tuf/issues/39

-Based on our findings as of the time of writing, PyPI SHOULD split all targets in the *bins* role by delegating it [LV: not clear what 'it' refers to] to 1024 delegated targets roles, each of which would sign for PyPI targets whose hashes fall into that "bin" or delegated targets role (see Figure 1).
-[LV: The following sentence has one or more problems.]
-We found that 1024 bins would result in the *bins* metadata and each of its bins delegated targets metadata to be about the same size (40-50KB) for about 220K PyPI targets (simple indices and distributions).
+Based on our findings as of the time of writing, PyPI SHOULD split all targets in the *bins* role by delegating them to 1024 delegated roles, each of which would sign for PyPI targets whose hashes fall into that "bin" or delegated role (see Figure 1).
+It was found that 1024 bins would result in the *bins* metadata, and each of its delegated roles, being about the same size (40-50KB) for about 220K PyPI targets (simple indices and distributions).

 It is possible to make TUF metadata more compact by representing it in a binary format as opposed to the JSON text format.
 Nevertheless, we believe that a